josephrhobbs/personal-website/source/articles/convex-maneuver-planning.md

 ::endmath

+## Probability of Collision

 Now that we've quantified the conjunction point and the measurement uncertainties, we can define spacecraft __probability of collision__.
+It turns out, however, that we won't actually care about this probability when we formulate our optimization program.
+Rather, we'll care about the __relative position at conjunction__, which is easily determined using orbital dynamics simulation.

 ::definition[Probability of Collision and Relative Position]